oreum-industries/oreum_core/README.md

 #### 2.3.2 Github Actions

-We use [Github Actions](https://docs.github.com/en/actions/using-workflows) aka Github Workflows to run a suite of automated tests for commits received at the origin (i.e. GitHub)
+We use [Github Actions](https://docs.github.com/en/actions/using-workflows) aka Github Workflows to run:

+1. A suite of automated tests for commits received at the origin (i.e. GitHub)
+2. Publishing to PyPi upon creating a GH Release

 + See `Makefile` for the CLI commands that are issued
 + See `.github/workflows/*` for workflow details

-### 2.4 To publish to PyPi

-This is handled by the GH Action (Workflow) in `.github/workflows/publish.yml`

 ---